websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-to-a-high-availability-subscription.md

 ## Web Server Service Configuration

-Next, you must configure the `webserver` service to increase the number of instances your environment uses.
+Next, configure the `webserver` service to increase the number of instances your environment uses.
 Increase the `scale` property in your project repository's `webserver/LCP.json` file to match the number of instances used for your `liferay` service:

 ```
 {